Close Alert Banner

 Purpose

-1. To facilitate the development and sharing of best practices within the police sector in Ontario to support the elimination of harassment and discrimination.
+1. To facilitate collaboration within the police sector in Ontario to support the elimination of harassment, including sexual harassment, discrimination, and other forms of incivility and disrespect in the workplace.

-2. To promote and support of safer, more inclusive and respectful workplaces through prevention, education and accountability.
+2. To promote and support transformational culture change in police services to achieve psychologically safe, inclusive, and respectful workplaces through prevention, education, leadership, and accountability.

 Membership